lokisk1155/Fish-Hatchery-Inventory-system/README.md

 # 💻 Stack

 [next](https://nextjs.org/): Next.js utilizes server-side rendering (SSR) and static generation, optimizing application load times.
-Its versatile nature makes it well-suited for the varied needs of this project.
+Next was an easy choice for this project as it provides all in one capabilities for the requirements.

 [firebase](https://firebase.google.com/): Firebase offers Backend as a Service (BaaS), expediting the development process by utilizing serverless functions combined with efficient caching, eliminating the need for a distinct back-end setup.

-[next-auth](https://next-auth.js.org/): Designed specifically for Next.js, this library seamlessly integrates Firebase authentication within the app.
+[next-auth](https://next-auth.js.org/): This library seamlessly integrates Firebase authentication within the app.
 By leveraging Next.js's server-side rendering (SSR), users receive instant feedback based on their authentication state.
-This not only simplifies client-side logic but also enhances user privacy.
+Next auth provides simple/easy session access for both client and server side operations.

-[swr](https://swr.vercel.app/): Helps facilitate efficient real time data fetching, which is crucial for the fish data timeline.
+[swr](https://swr.vercel.app/): SWR is a strategy to first return the data from cache (stale), then send the fetch request (revalidate), and finally come with the up-to-date data, making it an ideal choice to help facilitate real time updates.

 [tailwindcss](https://tailwindcss.com/): While the recommendation was to use Material-UI, Tailwind CSS offers a utility-first approach, that I am accustomed to developing with.